-1st Colorado, 1st New Mexico, Battle of Peralta, Juanita.
-Names not usually and immediately associated with the American Civil War lexicon.
+1st Colorado, 1st New Mexico, Battle of Peralta, Juanita— names not usually and immediately associated with the American Civil War lexicon.
 Yet far from the gory battlefields of Shiloh and Gettysburg, the conflict that erupted in 1861 also embroiled the Southwest United States and determined whether the Confederacy could stretch its reach to the gold fields of California and the waters of the Pacific Ocean.
-The war between the North and South also embroiled Native Americans, trying to chart a course through the uncertainty of the expanding United States.
+The war between the North and South also embroiled Native Americans, who were themselves trying to chart a course through the uncertainty of the expanding United States.

 With Megan Kate Nelson’s new history, these various components are brought to the forefront, told through the prism of a collection of nine historical figures that “illuminate the ways that New Mexico become a pivotal theater of the Civil War, the center of a larger struggle for the future of the nation, of Native peoples, and of the West” (pg. xx).

-Yet the book comes to a hard realization, captured in the final paragraphs of the history.
+The book comes to a hard realization, captured in the final paragraphs of the history:

 “The struggles for power in the West exposed a hard and complicated truth about the Union government’s war aims: that they simultaneously embraced slave emancipation and Native extermination in order to secure an American empire of liberty” (pg.
 252).

-The themes put forth, the historical characters introduced, and the depth of research, makes this book a great starting point for further exploration into the American Civil War in the Southwest United States.
-Regardless of which of the three routes, Union, Native American, or Confederate your interests lies, this book highlights what those converging paths meant; a tri-cornered war and the continued shaping of the west.
+The themes Nelson puts forth, the historical characters she introduces, and the depth of research she handles all make this book a great starting point for further exploration into the American Civil War in the Southwest United States.
+Regardless of which of the three routes–Union, Native American, or Confederate—your interests lies, this book highlights what those converging paths meant: a tri-cornered war and the continued shaping of the west.